 4.6.
 Zone Files.
 RO will provide Registrar access to Registry zone files, which will be updated by RO every twelve (12) hours.
 RO will also provide a current list of all domains that are not available to be registered, including, but not limited to, restricted and/or reserved domains that have not been registered.
 RO will provide Registrar with a daily file that includes all Registrar registered domains with renewal and redemption pricing, if different than the standard pricing.

 4.7 Price List.
-RO will post its fees for registration, renewal, transfer and redemption on the CentralNic Registrar Console and in the event there are any non-standard priced domains the RO will provide a current price list of all non-standard domain names including registration, renewal and transfer pricing.
+RO will post its fees for registration, renewal, transfer and redemption on the CentralNic Registrar Console and in the event there are any non-standard priced domains the RO will provide a current price list of all non-standard domain names, which may include Premium Priced domains, including registration, renewal and transfer pricing.

+4.7 Non-Uniform Renewal Registrations Pricing.
+Registrar shall clearly and conspicuously disclose in its Registration Agreement, which shall be expressly agreed to by Registrations, that non-standard domains have non-uniform renewal registration pricing such that the Registration Fee for a domain name registration renewal may differ from other domain names in the same TLD, (e.g., renewal registration for one domain may be $100.00 and $33.00 for a different domain name.)

 5. REGISTRAR'S OBLIGATIONS